Finding Alcohol and Other Drug Services

 ‘Twelve step’ programs such as ‘Alcoholics Anonymous’ and ‘Narcotics Anonymous’ are peer support groups based on completing ‘twelve steps of change’ and maintaining abstinence (not using any alcohol or other drugs).
 Twelve step groups operate daily around Melbourne and all over Australia.

-- You can find a meeting near you by searching on the Alcoholics Anonymous website here and the Narcotics Anonymous website here.
+- You can find a meeting near you by searching on the Alcoholics Anonymous and Narcotics Anonymous websites.

 What are ‘SMART Recovery’ groups?